AnyLog-co/documentation/background processes.md

 ## Operator Process

-A process that adds users data local databases.
-The Operator identifies JSON files, transforms the files to a structure that can be assigned to data tables and inserts the data local databases.
+A process that adds users data to local databases.
+The Operator identifies JSON files, transforms the JSON files to SQL files and inserts the data to local databases.
-Files ingested are recorded such that it is possible to trace the source data and source device of data readings.

 #### Overview
 Files with new data are placed in a ***Watch Directory***.
 The Watch Directory is a designated directory such that every